-4.4.8 CANDY, GUM AND CARBONATED DRINKS
+4.4.8 CANDY, GUM, CARBONATED DRINKS & COFFEE

 In an effort to maintain our facilities, DAA is a gum free campus.
-Furthermore, candy and carbonated drinks are not permitted by practice unless organized for a special occasion planned by the school.
+Furthermore, candy, coffee and carbonated drinks are not permitted by practice unless organized for a special occasion planned by the school.